National Front (Colombia): Creation

 The political structure of the National Front was first set for a period of 16 years, in which each party would have two intercalated presidential terms.
 In 1968 the parties agreed to gradually and not suddenly dissolve the system.
 The free elections would then be reestablished in 1974 but would continue to share the bureaucracy until 1978.
 However, the reform stipulated that the triumphant party had to cede some degree of power to the defeated party.
 This "coalition" endured until 1986 when president Virgilio Barco offered a low participation to the opposing party and then decided to abolish it.

 Dialogues between the Liberal and Conservative parties were set to quell the hate and differences and the first step was agreed in the "Accord of Benidorm" (Spain) on July 24, 1956 between Alberto Lleras Camargo and Laureano Gomez in which both parties noted the decadence of the democratic system and decided on a more egalitarian system.
 Then on March 20, 1957 both parties agreed against Rojas Pinillas reelection and supported free elections, this became known as the "Pact of March".
 Then followed the "Declaration of Sitges" also in Spain on July 20, 1957 between Lleras Camargo and Gómez where they decided to introduce the National Front for 16 years alternating the presidency after a referendum.
-Differences between the two party leaders finally quelled on November 1957 in the "Pact of San Carlos".
+Differences between the two party leaders finally quelled in November 1957 in the "Pact of San Carlos".
 Gómez had been living exiled in Spain after the coup by Rojas Pinilla.
 Both leaders agreed to allow the Colombian Congress to appoint the Conservative candidate to initiate the National Front.